everlytic/push-notifications-sdk-web/README.md

 ## General SDK Usage
 There are three main methods that you can call on the Everlytic SDK.
 They all return a promise that contains a result:
-- `subscribe(contactObject [, resetPreflightCheck])` This method you can call manually to subscribe a contact to Everlytic using an email address to identify the contact.
+- `subscribe(contactObject)` This method you can call manually to subscribe a contact to Everlytic using an email address to identify the contact.
 If the contact doesn't exist in Everlytic, it will create one.

     See the following example:
     ```javascript